openstates/documentation/docs/contributing/people.md

 Aborted!
 ```

 This example stops at step #4 because the final steps all require manual work.
-We _can_ use `--retirement <date>` to automatically retire members during this process.
+We _can_ use `--retirement <date>` to automatically retire members during this process, but this requires knowing that all potentially retired members happened at the same time.